briannashecapio/reference-website/README.md

 13. What are different types of display properties?
 - The different types of display properties are inline, block, inline-block, flex, and grid.

+14. Write a brief explanation of flexbox property.
+- Flexbox property is when you control the alignment and flow of the elements for more complex layouts on your webpage.
+Flexbox properties in CSS allows you to arrange items in columns or rows.

+15. What are different types of flexbox properties and what is the major difference between them?
+- The different types of flexbox properties include justify-content, flex-flow, align-items, align-content, display, flex-direction, and flex-wrap.
+The major difference between flexbox grid places items in columns and rows and flexbox places items in a linear order.